sa-y-an/sa-y-an/README.md

 - Sometimes I build websites primarily using Django 😅. -->

 - I usually code in python
-- Interested in learning why and when causes Neural Network architectures fail.
+- Interested in learning why and when Neural Network architectures fail.

 Thanks for visiting. <br>